-The Law Offices of Christopher P. Taylor, P.A. are located in downtown Delray Beach, FL, only a couple of clocks from the South Palm Beach County Courthouse.
+The Law Offices of Christopher P. Taylor, P.A. are located in downtown Delray Beach, FL, only a couple of blocks from the South Palm Beach County Courthouse.
 Attorney Christopher P. Taylor is the founding member and managing partner of this boutique law firm focused solely on Florida estate planning, probate, trust and guardianship matters.

 Mr. Taylor provides both simple and more complex estate planning for individuals and families residing in South Florida.
 Mr. Taylor is also an experienced Florida Probate Attorney representing beneficiaries and fiduciaries involved in the administration of probate estates, trusts and guardianships, as well as litigation and mediation of Florida probate, trust and inheritance disputes.

 Christopher P. Taylor, grew up in South Florida.
 Born in Miami-Dade County, then moved to and attended grade school in Broward County, before attending college at the University of Florida in Gainesville.
 There he earned his Bachelor of Science degree in Business/Finance, and graduating with honors, before earning his Juris Doctorate from the University of Florida’s Frederick G. Levin College of Law.
 While in law school, Mr. Taylor worked as a certified legal intern for the Gainesville Public Defender’s Office, representing clients charged with misdemeanor crimes, throughout the judicial process.